-ADVANCED FIELD PRACTICUM 604
+602 FOUNDATION FIELD PRACTICUM

-Prerequisites: second of two field practicum courses to be taken in the second year of the MSW program.
+Prerequisites: second of two field practicum courses to be taken in the first year of the MSW program.
+A two-semester, 400 clock hour, supervised internship at a social service agency.
+Credit/noncredit.
+(Offered only Spring Semester.)
+603 ADVANCED FIELD PRACTICUM Prerequisites: first of two field practicum courses to be taken in the second year of the MSW program.
 A two-semester, 500 clock hour, supervised internship in a social service agency, based on the student's concentration and specialization.
 Credit/noncredit.
-(Offered only Spring Semester.)
+(Offered only Fall Semester.)
+604 ADVANCED FIELD PRACTICUM 3 credits